Matthew Rea

-Matthew Rea (born November 25, 1991) is a gridiron football fullback who is currently a free agent.
-He previously attended Michigan State University where he played college football for the Spartans and studied finance.
+Matthew Rea (born November 25, 1991) is a former gridiron football fullback.
+He previously attended Michigan State University, where he played college football for the Spartans and studied finance.

 Early career

 Rea played high school football at Rochester Adams High School, where he was a player while the team won three league championships.
 He also played lacrosse at Rochester Adams and was a member while the lacrosse team won two league championships.
 Rea committed to play for the Penn Quakers at the University of Pennsylvania, and he maintained redshirt status in 2010.
 In 2011, he played in all 10 games for the Quakers as a backup defensive tackle.
 Rea transferred to Michigan State and participated primarily on the scout team as a fullback.
 He was not eligible to play in 2012 due to rules related to transferring, and did not play any games in 2013.
 Rea played in three games as a backup fullback in his final season.